37 NFL scouts representing all 32 teams in Fort Collins

 Colorado State earned a road victory at Nevada, 31-24, on Oct.
 11, 2014.
 (Photos by Don Reichert)

-Made a career-high 15 tackles (four solo) against Tulsa (Oct.
-4) and notched one pass break-up.
+- Recorded a career-high 15 tackles (four solo) in win over Tulsa (Oct.
+4) and notched one pass breakup.

 2013 (Junior): Started all 14 games and finished second on the team with 120 tackles (63 solo), including seven tackles for loss and five quarterback hurries ...also forced three fumbles and recovered one.